dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

     - or, he can forget that it all happened (which wouldn't ever happen)
   - the priest is explicit.  if for some reason he doesn't die, kill him.
     - the priest also instructs the assassin to drink the other vial
-      - which will make him forget his mission
+      - which will make him forget his mission (a la hashashins)

 - mage becomes immortal
   - elaborate on this event

-- the assassin approaches the mage in a new city, as a friend.
+- the assassin approaches the mage in a new city, first posing as an old friend.
+  - the mage doesn't recognize him and knows to be wary
+    - however, is intrigued when intuition causes his hair to stand on end
+  - it's this curiosity that's nearly killed him so many times before
+    - yet has taught him so much at the same time
 - the mage has tried to forget, desperately
   - so when the assassin approaches him, he is grateful for the opportunity to forget
 - the assassin becomes worried: this was unexpected.
   - how could someone turn down immortality? and so quickly?